 The Medical Research Council UK provides funding to scientists and academic bodies in the UK, providing the resources to research ways to improve human health, encourage skilled researchers and advance healthcare knowledge.
 Their research is carried out in the UK and across the globe.
 START is a project in which Therapy Box is lead technical partner.

-As the app is generally expected to be used in rural areas of India, it works primarily offline and data is stored locally.
-When the device is online again, data is pushed to an online for use in research and analysis.
+The app is generally expected to be used in rural areas of India, so it has been designed to work primarily offline, with the data is stored locally.
+When the device is online again, the data is transferred so that it can be analysed.

 While children play fun and engaging games, their eye movement and response to stimuli is tracked.
 This data is then analysed and can be used to screen the child for autism.